killykan/WeeklyProgress_Killykan/README.md

  - [X] Work on web dev tooling : gulp/sass/Jasmine.

-Week : May 14th - 20th :
+Week : May 14th - May 20th :

- - [ ] Finalize ans submit fend project 6, working with Jasmine test suite.
+ - [X] Finalize ans submit fend project 6, working with Jasmine test suite.
- - [ ] Es6 basics and oop reminder.
+ - [X] Es6 basics and oop reminder.

+Week : May 21st - May 27th :

+ -[ ] Es6 new functionnalities;